decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

 - A (REQUIRED), a valid point in the G1 subgroup which is not equal to the identity point.
-- e (REQUIRED), an integer representing a valid scalar value within the range of 0 < e < q.
+- e (REQUIRED), an integer representing a valid scalar value within the range of 0 < e < r.
-- s (REQUIRED), an integer representing a valid scalar value within the range of 0 < e < q.
+- s (REQUIRED), an integer representing a valid scalar value within the range of 0 < e < r.

 Outputs: